 Oncternal Therapeutics (ONCT) Received its Third Buy in a Row

 After H.C.
-Wainwright and Northland Securities gave Oncternal Therapeutics (NASDAQ: ONCT) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
-Analyst Hartaj Singh assigned a Buy rating to Oncternal Therapeutics yesterday and set a price target of $16.00.
-The company’s shares closed last Monday at $5.36.
+Wainwright and Oppenheimer gave Oncternal Therapeutics (NASDAQ: ONCT) a Buy rating last month, the company received another Buy, this time from Northland Securities.
+Analyst Carl Byrnes reiterated a Buy rating on Oncternal Therapeutics today and set a price target of $21.00.
+The company’s shares closed last Tuesday at $5.39.

-According to TipRanks.com, Singh is a 5-star analyst with an average return of 16.7% and a 50.3% success rate.
-Singh covers the Healthcare sector, focusing on stocks such as Opthea Limited Sponsored ADR, Catabasis Pharmaceuticals, and Alexion Pharmaceuticals.
+According to TipRanks.com, Byrnes ‘ ranking currently consits of 0 on a 0-5 ranking scale, with an average return of -7.8% and a 37.3% success rate.
+Byrnes covers the Healthcare sector, focusing on stocks such as Aridis Pharmaceuticals, Opiant Pharmaceuticals, and Adamas Pharmaceuticals.

-Currently, the analyst consensus on Oncternal Therapeutics is a Strong Buy with an average price target of $15.50.
+Currently, the analyst consensus on Oncternal Therapeutics is a Strong Buy with an average price target of $15.50, a 183.4% upside from current levels.
+In a report issued on June 7, Oppenheimer also assigned a Buy rating to the stock with a $16.00 price target.

 See today’s analyst top recommended stocks >>